I'm a freelance writer who writes for a number of topics. I joined HubPages so I could have a place to write about anything I want.

 It's probably not a wild guess to assume that your lease agreement doesn't allow you to tear through the walls to install an air conditioning system.
 Instead, you'll just have to use a bit of creativity to cool your apartment off the old-fashioned way with lots of fans and open windows.

-Blinds and Curtains
+1. Use Blinds and Curtains

-If you have blind on your windows, don't forget to shut them when you leave for the day.
+If you have blinds on your windows, don't forget to shut them when you leave for the day.
 Keeping the direct sun out of your apartment is a great way to reduce the incoming heat.

-Using nature as an air conditioner is the best thing to rely on, assuming the temperature outdoor temperature drops below the indoor temperature.
+Using nature as an air conditioner is the best thing to rely on, assuming the temperature outside drops below the indoor temperature.
 When it's cool outside in the evening and early morning hours, leave your windows open and place a big fan directly in front of the screen to draw the cool air into your apartment.